 Several questions, similar to Melissa’s, arrived by email and via comments.
 “Would you consider writing a blog post on the particulars of your trip, such as transportation, where you stayed, restaurants, shopping?” – Melissa R.

-Whenever I travel, I use Expedia.com to reserve my flights, the hotel(s), and car rental well in advance of my trip.
+Whenever I travel, I use Expedia.com to reserve my flights, the hotel(s), and car rental well before my trip.
 Depending on the area you are visiting, you may need to reserve as much as six months in advance.
 I often fly Delta, stay in a Hampton Inn & Suites or similar Hilton property, and rent a car from Enterprise.
 Recently, I stayed at Quality Inn & Suites Middletown – Newport.
 It was clean, safe, and convenient.
-Most of the hotels in the area were booked well in advance since this is a hectic season for the New England area.
+Most of the area’s hotels were booked well in advance since this is a hectic season for the New England area.

 When you fly after October 1, 2020, you will need a REAL ID.
 Learn more about getting the REAL ID from your state agency here.